adinhodovic/django-google-optimize/README.md

 <nav class="navbar navbar-expand-lg navbar-dark
 {% if request.google_optimize.redesign == "new_design" %} navbar-redesign{% endif %}">
 ```

+Note: The experiment cookie only works in DEBUG mode and is used to avoid interacting with the session to add the `_gaexp` cookie making it possible to test the experiment variants via the Django admin.

 Full documentation [can be found here.](https://django-google-optimize.readthedocs.io/en/latest/)